-The ability to send TCP SYN segments to a host during network reconnaissance.
-This can be achieved via the use of a network mapper or scanner, or via raw socket programming in a scripting language.
+The ability to send TCP SYN segments to a host during network reconnaissance via the use of a network mapper or scanner, or via raw socket programming in a scripting language.
 Packet injection tools are also useful for this purpose.
 Depending upon the method used it may be necessary to sniff the network in order to see the response.

 More information is available — Please select a different filter.